rhoneyager/libicedb/README.md

-# LIBICEDB
+# ICEDB

 ## Synopsis

-Libicedb is a library and set of programs that manipulates snow scattering databases.
+icedb is a library and set of programs that manipulates snow scattering databases.

 It has a documentation website, located at: [https://rhoneyager.github.io/libicedb/](https://rhoneyager.github.io/libicedb/).
 This site has build instructions, examples, a complete API documentation and more.